tsunamishadow/bonusheroes/fortniteseasonx.md

 ### Welcome to Pandora

 Special Event.
-Ends: 10th September @ 1PM UTC
+Ended: 10th September @ 1PM UTC

 * Complete All (6) Challenges below
 * Collect 10 Cash from Chests and opponents in Pandora